Photo by Yaroslav Shuraev

 Looking for trick-or-treat locations?
 Want to know which neighbors are giving out goodies?
 Here are two resources for you.

-I’ve gathered a list of trick-or-treat events happening throughout the Portland area.
-Events are scheduled throughout the Halloween weekend.
+I’ve gathered a list of trick-or-treat events happening in the Portland area.
+Events are scheduled throughout Halloween weekend.

 If you want to stay within walking distance of your home, check out the Halloween treat map.
 No more second guessing where to go or who is giving out treats.
 You can see exactly which neighbors are ready to greet you with a bowl of goodies.

-The Halloween Treat Map displays a map of your neighborhood with icons stating what surprises each house has in store, including candy, Halloween decorations and dog treats.
+The Halloween treat map displays a map of your neighborhood with icons stating what surprises each house has in store, including candy and decorations.

 Photo by Scott Tice